ericskh02/UR-Team-3/readme.md

 # Documentation for UR Team 3 Robot Program

+##Functions For Bluetooth Connection:
+executeCommand(String command); execute a function with command argument

 ## Functions For Ultrasonic Sensor Reading:
 getFrontDistance(); return int in cm\
 getLeftDistance();  return int in cm